Dolphins GM Chris Grier Speaks Out on Playoff Challenges - Miami Dolphins

-In the wake of the Detroit Lions’ thrilling wild-card victory, marking their first playoff win in 32 years, the Miami Dolphins hold an unwanted record—the longest playoff-win drought in the NFL.
+In the wake of the Detroit Lions’ thrilling wild-card victory, marking their first playoff win in 32 years, the Miami Dolphins find themselves holding an unwanted record—the longest playoff-win drought in the NFL.
 The Dolphins’ last taste of postseason success came over 23 years ago against the Indianapolis Colts.

 Despite making the playoffs under head coach Mike McDaniel in the last two years, the Dolphins’ journey has been cut short after just one game each time.
 General Manager Chris Grier, a steady presence with the team since 2000 (the same year as their last playoff victory), shared his thoughts on the unwanted distinction during a conversation with the South Florida media.